wp-plugins/user-submitted-posts/readme.txt

 USP uses the WordPress API to keep everything secure, and includes a captcha and hidden field to stop spam and bots.

+**Can I include video?**

+The free version of the plugin supports only image uploads, but some hosted videos may be included in the submitted content (textarea) by simply including the video URL on its own line.
+See [this page](http://codex.wordpress.org/Embeds) for more info.

 **Other questions**

 To ask a question, visit the [USP Homepage](http://perishablepress.com/user-submitted-posts/) or [contact me](http://perishablepress.com/contact/).

 == Donations ==

 I created this plugin with love for the WP community.
-To show support, consider purchasing my new book, [.htaccess made easy](http://htaccessbook.com/), or my WordPress book, [Digging into WordPress](http://digwp.com/).
+To show support, consider purchasing one of my books: [The Tao of WordPress](http://wp-tao.com/), [Digging into WordPress](http://digwp.com/), or [.htaccess made easy](http://htaccessbook.com/).

 Links, tweets and likes also appreciated.
 Thanks! :)